jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-9.md

-+++
+---
+heading: Chapter 9
+title: "National Opulence Does Not Consist In Money"
+weight: 22
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "National Opulence Does Not Consist In Money" heading=  "Chapter 9 of Part 2" date=  2015-09-22 description=  "If we could find any way to save the ground taken up by highways, we would considerably increase the quantity of commodities, and have more to carry to the market" image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-8" linkbtext=  "Chapter 8" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-10" linkftext=  "Chapter 10" icon=  "/icons/smith.png"
+description: "If we could find any way to save the ground taken up by highways, we would considerably increase the quantity of commodities, and have more to carry to the market"
-+++
+---

 <!-- We have shown what rendered money the measure of value. -->

 But labour, not money, is the true measure of value.
-Therefore, national opulence consists in=
+Therefore, national opulence consists in:
 - the quantity of goods and
 - the facility of barter